-In 2022, we continued to collaborate more with other brands in Italy with which we share suppliers with existing issues.
-This common approach adopted for our monitoring programme enables us to plan, together with the supplier and the other involved brands, a short term and long-term improvement plan shared between all the parties.
+In 2023, we continued to collaborate more with other brands in Italy with which we share suppliers with existing issues.
+This common approach adopted for our monitoring programme enables us to plan, together with the supplier and the other involved brands, a short-term and long-term improvement plan shared between all the parties.
 The suppliers have appreciated this way of working because they get clearer and more transparent information from brands on how to implement improvement actions.
+For us in SMC, in fact, all visits and assessments are seen as opportunities for making our supply chain grow and improve, and are based on a collaborative approach: this means that we are committed to accompanying the supplier through a process of continuous improvement, where there is a willingness to collaborate.
+This is what we mean by having a positive social impact.